 Homework is an integral part of the education program at American Prep.
 It is an extension of the classroom lessons and should directly relate to class work.
 It reinforces skills and concepts that are taught and helps develop good study skills and habits.
 It also informs parents of what is being taught in the classroom.
+As a classical school, students should expect to study and learn at home in addition to what they learn in school.
+Families should spend time in academic pursuits together - reading, discussing, and sharing thoughts and ideas.
 It is the hope of American Prep that our students will come to love learning and desire to spend free time studying and reading.
 To assist our families in developing lifelong learners, American Prep has adopted the following policies based upon these principles: